carloslme/adlm-segmentation/README.md

 Convert the full dataset to the nnU-Net format, according to the official documentation [dataset format](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

 Access this [dataset_format.md](dataset_format.md) file and follow to instructions to convert the full data.

+#### Convert labels
+The goal here is to convert the 14 labels in the derivatives to only 3 for simplicity (instance->semantic).

+Access this script [convert_labels.md](convert_labels.md) file and follow to instructions to convert the labels.